 - Broad-based community support for schools and other community agencies;

 - An emphasis on special populations, such as at-risk youth and minorities;

 - and Collective action among all educational and community agencies to address quality of life issues.

 Working together – through Community Education – Communities can address such concerns as: child care and extended day care programs; substance abuse; senior citizen services; student achievement/school effectiveness; community pride/support for schools; unemployment/underemployment; literacy/diploma and degree completion; community economic development; and many other community ideas.

-Written by the Minnesota Community Education Association
+Minnesota Community Education Association